How to Merge Photo Libraries on Mac without Duplicates: 3 Ways

 6. Wait until you see a Successfully imported files message.

-Note: On latest macOS versions such as macOS Catalina, macOS Big Sur and macOS Monterey, the folder is called originals.
-On earlier versions such as macOS High Sierra, the folder is known as Masters.
+On macOS Catalina or later, the folder is called originals.
+On earlier versions, such as macOS High Sierra, the folder is named Masters.

 With this method, something from library 2 will be missing, such as albums, edits, keywords and descriptions.